duganchen/electron-react-typescript-boilerplate/README.md

 ## Setting Up The Renderer Process

-Create the project that will become the renderer thread:
+Create the project that will become the renderer process:

 	yarn create react-app renderer --template=typescript